ksuzuki417/readMeGenerator/Develop/ReadME.md

   This is a CLI application.
 You will need to save this file in order to use it.

   ## Usage
   Simply, run node index.js and answer the questions one by one when you are ready to create a ReadME file.
-When you complete the questions, a ReadMe Markdown is created dynamically!
+When you complete the questions,a ReadME Markdown is created dynamically!

   ## License
-  MIT License
+  Apache License 2.0

   ## Contributors
   Self project